ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/nceas/update1.md

 # Update 1
-Project updates

-Long Term Ecological Research (LTER) Datasets: R package

-sponsor: National Center for Ecological Analysis and Synthesis (NCEAS)
+**National Center for Ecological Analysis and Synthesis (NCEAS) Long Term Ecological Research (LTER) Datasets: R package**

+Goal:
-building an R package (and accompanying website) that contains one sample dataset from each of the 28 LTER Network sites, for use in (environmental) data science education
+ Build an R package (and accompanying website) that contains one sample dataset from each of the 28 LTER Network sites, for use in (environmental) data science education as an alternative to the popular Iris dataset.

+LTER datasets are archived in a centralized data repository managed by the Environmental Data Initiative (EDI).

-In the past month, we
+In the past month, we have:

-- using Gitter for team communication, a chat interface that goes with github repos
+- Used Gitter for team communication, a chat interface that is linked with Github repositories

-- each of us reviewed several LTER sites, the LTER Network contaisns hundreds of research projects and thousands of interesting real-world environmental datasets
+- Reviewed several LTER sites, each of which contains hundreds of research projects and thousands of interesting real-world environmental datasets

-- will be using git, Github, and Rstudio for project management and collaboration
-- each of us have different level of experience in these tools
+- Used Git, Github, and RStudio for project management and collaboration (each of us have different levels of experience with these tools)
-- our sponsors, Julien and Allison, did a mini lesson,
+- Learned the workflow we will be using from our sponsors, Julien and Allison, who gave us a mini lesson
-- learned the workflow we will be using
-- we partnered up and practiced (creating rmarkdown, branches, pull, push, code review, merge, etc)
+- Partnered up with each other and practiced the workflow (creating RMarkdown documents, branches, pulls, pushes, code reviews, merges, etc)
-- used tidyverse package for data wrangling and visualization for data from the palmerpenguins package
+- Used the tidyverse package for data wrangling and visualization for data from the palmerpenguins package
-- plot relationship penguin body mass versus flipper length
+- Plotted the relationship between penguin body mass and flipper length
-- plot bill depth versus bill length for Adelie penguins
+- Plotted bill depth versus bill length for Adelie penguins

--LTER datasets are archived in a centralized data repository managed by the Environmental Data Initiative (EDI)
-- introduced to metajam R package, used for downloading metadata
+- Been introduced to the metajam R package, which is used for downloading metadata
-- explored the adelie pengins more
-- Adelie penguin chick production across years and islands
+- Explored the Adelie penguins data and plotted Adelie penguin chick production across years and islands